 If you have rental income to declare, you can claim expenses incurred to earn that rental income.
-You can deduct any reasonable expenses.
-Some expenses are current expenses, and some are capital expenses.
+You can deduct reasonable expenses and these expenses could be current or capital expenses.
 Others are specifically excluded.
-However, you need to keep track of your expenses in writing and put your receipts in a safe place in case the Canada Revenue Agency (CRA) requests supporting documents to back up your claim.
+You need to keep track of your expenses in writing and put your receipts in a safe place in case the Canada Revenue Agency (CRA) requests supporting documents to back up your claim.

-Expenses paid ahead of time, such as an insurance premium for the year on your rental property, are called a prepaid expense.
+Expenses paid ahead of time, such as an insurance premium for the year on your rental property, are called prepaid expenses.
 The current expense that is deductible is the portion of the premium that covers the rental period you are claiming on your taxes.

-Amounts for advertising the availability of your rental property are deductible.
-Expenses, such as legal, accounting and professional fees; maintenance and repairs, such as painting; rental management fees; property taxes; utilities; and other reasonable expenses related to the rental property are also deductible.
-You can deduct car expenses only when they are reasonable and necessary and you have receipts.
+You can deduct vehicle expenses only when they are reasonable, necessary and you have receipts.
 There are also specific rules that apply to when you own only one rental property as opposed to two or more; be sure you’re aware of any and all tax regulations regarding your individual situation.

 Interest and Fees

 You can deduct the interest only on money you borrow to buy or improve your rental property, as well as the interest you pay to tenants on rental deposits.
 More information on deducting interest can be found here.

 If you pay a fee to lower the interest rate on a mortgage, the deduction is spread over the remaining original term of the mortgage or loan.
 For example, if the term of your mortgage is two years, and in the second year you pay a fee to reduce your interest rate, it is a prepaid expense and deducted over the remaining term of the mortgage.